Security incidents involving Donald Trump: Assassination attempt in Butler, Pennsylvania

-On July 13, 2024, Thomas Matthew Crooks fired eight shots from an AR15-style rifle at Trump while speaking at a rally near Butler, Pennsylvania.
+On July 13, 2024, Thomas Crooks fired eight shots from an AR-15–style rifle at Trump while speaking at a rally near Butler, Pennsylvania.
 Trump was shot and wounded in his upper right ear before dropping to the ground and being shielded by the Secret Service.
-Crooks also killed one member of the audience, Corey Comperatore, as well as critically injuring two others, prior to being shot and killed by a member of the Secret Service Counter Sniper Team.
+Crooks also killed two members of the audience, Corey Comperatore and James Copenhaver (the latter of whom died in 2026), as well as critically injuring one other, prior to being shot and killed by a member of the Secret Service Counter Sniper Team.

 The assassination attempt prompted the resignation of the director of the Secret Service, Kimberly Cheatle, as well as several ongoing investigations into the incident as a political assassination attempt as well as an act of domestic terrorism.